haitran0508/time_tracker_demo/README.md

 # Welcome to Time Tracker!

 Authentication features is available and powered by Google FireBase Authentication.

-Written in Dart and powered by Flutter Framework Implement Bloc for state management
+Written in Dart and run by Flutter Framework.

+Implement Bloc for state management.

-Apply Clean Architechture for Maintainability, Expadability and Easy-to-debug in long-run
+Apply Clean Architechture for Maintainability, Expadability and Easy-to-debug in long-run.

 ## Screenshoots